|Academic Profile |

 |Abdulkadir C. Yucel received the B.S. degree in electronics engineering (Summa Cum Laude) from Gebze Institute of Technology, Kocaeli, Turkey, in 2005, and the M.S. and Ph.D. degrees in electrical engineering from the University of Michigan, Ann Arbor, USA, in 2008 and 2013, respectively.|

 From August 2006 to April 2013, he was a Graduate Student Research Assistant at the University of Michigan.
-Between May 2013 and December 2017, he worked as a Postdoctoral Research Fellow at the University of Michigan, Massachusetts Institute of Technology, and King Abdullah University of Science and Technology.
+Between May 2013 and December 2017, he worked as a Postdoctoral Research Fellow in various institutes including Massachusetts Institute of Technology.
 Since 2018, he has been working as an Assistant Professor at the School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore.

 Dr. Yucel received the Fulbright Fellowship in 2006, Electrical Engineering and Computer Science Departmental Fellowship of University of Michigan in 2007, and Student Paper Competition Honorable Mention Award at IEEE International Symposium on Antennas and Propagation Symposium in 2009.
 He has been serving as an Associate Editor for the International Journal of Numerical Modelling: Electronic Networks, Devices and Fields and as a reviewer for a variety of technical journals.

 I'm looking for self-motivated and hard-working MEng and PhD students to develop computational tools for electromagnetics, uncertainty quantification, and deep/machine learning.
 Send me an email with your CV if you are interested in.